What is Capital Gains Tax on Real Estate?

 Additional requirements may be requested for presentation during audit of the tax case depending upon existing audit procedures.

-How to File the Capital Gains Tax Return
+How to Pay and File the Capital Gains Tax Return

 You just have to file the Capital Gains Tax return in triplicate (two copies for the BIR and one copy for the taxpayer) with the Authorized Agent Bank (AAB) in the Revenue District where the property is located, along with the documentary requirements and the tax due.